Nandyalakavya/hireai/README.md

 # HireAI – AI-Powered Candidate Ranking & Semantic Alignment Platform

 🚀 **Live Application:** [https://hireai-frontend-qqvb.onrender.com](https://hireai-frontend-qqvb.onrender.com)
+(The network should be stable and if and data doesnot occur colse it and reopen it.) example JD
+(Software Developer — Full Stack Engineer
+Technology / Software Development • 1-4 years experience
+Preferred Skills: Node, MongoDB, Docker, AWS, TypeScript, CI/CD Required Skills Python, React.js, JavaScript, REST API, SQL, Git.
+Responsibilities
+Design and develop scalable web applications
+Build responsive frontend interfaces using React.js Develop and maintain RESTful APIs
+Integrate databases and third-party services
+Write clean, maintainable, and testable code
+Debug and optimize application performance
+Collaborate with cross-functional teams
+Participate in code reviews and Agile development processes Raw Description Text
+We are looking for a Software Developer with expertise in full-stack web development and modern software engineering practices.
+Responsibilities include developing scalable frontend and backend applications, building REST APIs, integrating databases, and optimizing application performance.
+Candidates should have strong Python and React.js skills, experience with SQL databases, Git version control, and a solid understanding of software development principles.
+Preferred qualifications include experience with Docker, AWS, and modern deployment workflows.
+Requirements: 1–4 years of experience in software development and strong problem-solving abilities.)

+"Resume should be saved as name_resume"

 HireAI is an enterprise AI recruitment platform that performs candidate parsing, semantic matching, skill gap evaluations, and behavioral analytics.